Migrate Website from Wix to WooCommerce: Step-by-Step Guide

 Choose and Buy Hosting

 Hosting is where your website’s files and data will live.
-For the best performance and security, opt for managed WooCommerce hosting.
+For optimal performance and security, consider managed WooCommerce hosting.
 This type of hosting is optimized for WordPress, ensuring faster load times, better security, and support tailored for e-commerce sites.

 Step 3: Install WordPress